lecode-official/opencl-dotnet/README.md

     - [ ] SVM Allocations API
 - [x] Mark everything with the Obsolete attribute that have been deprecated in OpenCL
 - [ ] Mark everything with an attribute that contains the minimum version of OpenCL required
+- [ ] Add attributes to the information enumerations which contains the return type of each entry

 ### *__OpenCl.DotNetCore__* Project Todos